How a transfer works - from the scouting to the signing

 "They're not interested in their development, only in what they can get themselves [agents tend to take five per cent commission, though earlier this year new FIFA regulations recommended a three per cent cap].

 "We say to players: 'You're not going to become a millionaire when you come to Peterborough, but you will when you leave us.'
 I think plenty of Premier League managers have said similar to players they are trying to sign."

 That much-criticised opt for a giant leap over baby steps works for some players and not others.
-Arsenal's nurturing of then-teenage pair Theo Walcott and Alex Oxlade-Chamberlain has been successful, yet many warned John Stones that he was better off at Everton.
+Arsenal's nurturing of then-teenage pair Theo Walcott and Alex Oxlade-Chamberlain has been successful, yet plenty have warned John Stones he is better off at Everton.

 The reality is often this: players back themselves to reach the top quickly, a trait that makes them 'young talent' in the first place.

 According to Lippett, demands and ambition differ hugely depending on their success to date, and understandably so.

 "If a player is successful and very wealthy already, the personal side is paramount," he says.
 "If the player hasn't had a break financially, or hasn't been successful, the finance can be the most important thing.
 The ambition and logistics can be secondary.

 "Lots of players live in one city and travel hours to another city for training.
 A lot of footballers do lead quite solitary and lonely lives, you can find yourself moving overnight.
 That's the type of thing people don't really see."